 The Dark Knight – The Joker: The Villain of Injustice, Hypocrisy and Societal Exploitation

 If there is one movie that made every person fall in love with the antagonist of the story is Christopher Nolan’s directed, The Dark Knight.
 The Joker, played by Health Ledger, is a product of injustice, society, hypocrisy, and exploitation.
 Ever heard of a villain with no moral?
 Well, The Joker is the name you get.

-Some of his dialogues are also the lessons that he taught us.
+Some of his dialogues are also the life lessons that he taught us.
 A few of such dialogues are: